tomasferrarisenda/backstage/README.md

 ```

 ### Update image tag in backstage chart values
-On another terminal, cd into the repository and update the image tag in the backstage values
+Open another terminal, and cd into the repository and update the image tag in the backstage values
 ```bash
 vim helm/infra/backstage/values-custom.yaml
 ```